fuzzylogicxx/fuzzylogic/posts/does-the-html-details-element-solve-progressively-enhanced-disclosures.md

 I’ve [previously noted](https://fuzzylogic.me/posts/web-components-as-progressive-enhancement-by-cloud-four/) Zach Leatherman’s [details-utils](https://www.zachleat.com/web/details-utils/) – a great example of using a web component to enhance an existing HTML element, in this case `<details>`.
 The enhancements include:

-* to do: add enhancements
+- animated open/close
+- closed by default on narrow screens, open by default on wide
+- and more

-And Zach has already used it on (to do: add detail)
+And Zach has already used it on the navigation menus on [jamstack.org](https://jamstack.org/) and [netlify.com](https://www.netlify.com/), amongst other use cases.

 ## A note of caution